AhnafCodes/SAltEnv/README.md

 ## How?:
 You will be using npm and have to make changes to "package.json" based on your current project or frameworks directory structure and scaffolding

-Like in "django" you might change the package.json->"scripts" to somthing like:
+Like in "django" you might change the package.json->"scripts" to something like:
 ```
 "scripts": {
     "start": "npm run build-css & es-dev-server --watch --open --host 127.0.0.1 --port 3000",